 Although the two components of the course, Late Antiquity and Byzantium, have been designed to the same specification and are conjoined in a single course, you are expected to concentrate on one or other of the fields.

-If you wish to proceed to a research programme you will be encouraged to develop your doctoral proposal during the first few months of the course, so that you will be well placed to make doctoral applications in the spring.
+If you wish to apply for the DPhil you will be encouraged to develop your doctoral proposal in consultation with your supervisor during the first few months of your second year, so that you will be well placed to make a doctoral application.